yyuqing-42/Predicting-Housing-Prices/README.md

 ## Conclusion

 My model is valid model.
-However, I have more time, I will definitly do more research and transform or combine more predictors to improve the R2.
+However, If I have more time, I will definitly do more research and transform or combine more predictors to improve the R2.